eric-248/agentic-system/README.md

-# Agentic System Evaluation Sandbox
+# basic coding agent

-This repository is a dual-environment sandbox designed to study, build, and evaluate AI Coding Agents.
-It separates the "Actor" (The Agent) from the "Environment" (The App) to create a clean, deterministic testing ground for AI capabilities.
+This repository is designed to mimic a basic coding agent.

 ## Architecture